ongardie/cubicle/README.md

 Since Cubicle environments are created and recreated often, it's helpful to inject configuration and program files into them.
-This allows you to use a new container right away and not grow attached to it.
-See <docs/Pacages.md> for details on Cubicle package management.
+This allows you to use a new environment right away and not grow attached to it.
+See <docs/Packages.md> for details on Cubicle package management.

 Cubicle is in early stages of development and is likely to change frequently in